If you can’t find the answer to your inquiry on the list below, do not hesitate to contact us.

 Our warehouse is located fifteen minutes from the Bordeaux city center.
 Given the distance and the lack of means of transports, it is not our general practice to welcome our customers.
 However, should you be motorized, delivery can take place in our warehouse by appointment only.

-In any cases, we deliver the bikes at your chosen address.
+In any cases, we deliver the bikes at your chosen address or by the train station (see next question).

 Delivery at the Bordeaux Saint-Jean railway station is free of charge.
 For any other destination and address (Bordeaux and its suburbs, airport, South-West, France, Spain,…) we will give you an estimate.

-We are a micro-business company of 2 employees.
+We are a micro-business company of 2 persons.
 We do consider that this small number enables us to offer you the best possible quality of service and communication.
 Furthermore, our rental fleet is limited owing to its value.
-For these reasons, we cannot accept rentals for less than 4 days (trekking and e-bikes) or 3 days (racing bikes) from May to September included.
+For these reasons, we cannot accept rentals for less than 4 days from May to September included and for less than 2 days from October to April.

 If you are involved in a road accident or are injured, please call emergency numbers ( 112).